Author: Nathaniel Kangpan

 • $29,000 a year at 1.0% in realized tax-loss harvests

-Many advisors or self-managed investors will do tax-loss harvesting just once a year.
+Many advisors or self-managed investors will only do tax-loss harvesting just once a year.
 While that’s better than not doing it at all, we feel more regular tax-loss harvesting throughout the year bring better benefits to clients.
 This better captures ongoing tax opportunities, maintains target asset allocations, and continuously reduces the cost basis of appreciated positions.

 III.
 Tax-Efficient Asset Location